yuanmomo/alfred-github-jump/README.md

 A [workflow for Alfred 3](https://www.alfredapp.com/help/workflows/) implement in Golang for indexing your github repositories, allowing you to quickly filter them and open them in your default browser

 ## Usage
-[Click to here](https://github.com/yuanmomo/alfred-github-jump/releases) and download latest alfred workflow.
+[Click to here](https://raw.githubusercontent.com/yuanmomo/alfred-github-jump/master/go-github-repos.alfredworkflow) to download latest alfred workflow.
 Double click to install when downloaded .

 ### gh-login
 Call Alfred, and use gh-login to login Github.<br />